Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Related Works

-\paragraph{Uncertainty Quantification.} UQ techniques used in DL have gained significant attention over the last couple of years in medical data analysis ~\citep{faghani2023quantifying, fayjie2024predictive, bai2024can}.
-By identifying uncertain samples, models can flag complex cases for further investigation, enhancing reliability instead of overconfidently making wrong predictions.
-A review of the recent advancements in uncertainty quantification was presented in ~\citep{zou2023review} which covered different approaches and discussed various applications.
-Moreover, in ~\citep{gawlikowski2023survey} factors that cause uncertainty are highlighted, including variability in real-world situations, errors in measurement systems, model structure, training data, and unknown data.
-Uncertainty in DL can be categorized as aleatoric and epistemic uncertainty ~\citep{kendall2017uncertainties}.
-Aleatoric uncertainty arises from inherent noise within the data while epistemic uncertainty stems from model limitations.
-Recent studies have explored various UQ techniques to improve model reliability in medical applications.
-For instance, Monte Carlo (MC) Dropout has been widely adopted for its simplicity and effectiveness.
-Nair et al. demonstrated its utility in multiple sclerosis detection and segmentation showing improved performance and uncertainty estimation ~\citep{nair2020exploring}.
-Similarly, in \citet{chagas2023uncertainty} applied MC-Dropout and test-time augmentation for classifying membraneous nephropathy showing the importance of correlation between prediction variance and accuracy.
-While UQ has been extensively studied in traditional DL models, its study with attention mechanism lacks explicit uncertainty modeling and remains underexplored.
-While ensemble learning methods ~\citep{dutschmann2023large, fayjie2024predictive} have advanced UQ, they are computationally expensive in resource-constrained environments.
-This gap motivates our work, to choose and integrate MC-Dropout for UQ into our methodology and evaluate DCAT fusion model for enhanced predictive confidence while maintaining reliability.
+UQ techniques have gained significant attention in the last couple of years in medical data analysis \cite{faghani2023quantifying}, \cite{fayjie2024predictive}.
+Identifying uncertain samples can help flag complex cases for further investigation, rather than making overconfident, incorrect predictions.
+In \cite{gawlikowski2023survey}, factors that cause uncertainty are highlighted, including variability in real-world situations, errors in measurement systems, model structure, training data, and unknown data.
+Categorized as aleatoric and epistemic uncertainty \cite{kendall2017uncertainties}, aleatoric uncertainty arises from inherent noise within the data, while epistemic uncertainty stems from model limitations.
+In \cite{gautam2024fusionexnet}, the authors introduced an interpretable DL framework for the detection of skin cancer, combining pre-trained networks EfficientNetV2S and XceptionNet for the enhancement of feature representation.
+They included faster score-CAM for interpretability to support clinical interpretability.
+In \cite{mecili2024efficient}, the authors proposed an explainable DNN framework for the detection of diabetes.
+They integrated hybrid feature extraction with advanced data augmentation to improve performance on classification and interpretability.
+The authors in \cite{nair2020exploring} demonstrated the utility of MC-dropout in the detection and segmentation of multiple sclerosis, showing improved performance and uncertainty estimation.
+In \cite{chagas2023uncertainty}, the authors applied MC-Dropout and test-time augmentation for classifying membranous nephropathy, showing the importance of correlation between prediction variance and accuracy.
+While ensemble learning methods \cite{dutschmann2023large}, \cite{fayjie2024predictive} have advanced UQ, they are computationally expensive in resource-constrained environments.
+The reliability of uncertainty quantification depends on the model and data distribution.
+The traditional calibration of the softmax scores is the most widely used method.
+Few studies by \cite{romano2020classification}, \cite{hechtlinger2018cautious} introduced methods for equal coverage for each class.
+However, these methods have limitations from empirical evaluations of the state-of-the-art.
+Concretely, empirical evaluation of CP with uncertainty quantification for radiological medical image classification also remains restricted and underexplored.